Updated August 10, 2023

 How to Use the PRICE Function in Excel?

 PRICE Function in Excel is very simple and easy to use.
-Let’s understands the working of PRICE Function in Excel with some examples.
+Let’s understand the working of the PRICE Function in Excel with some examples.

-The following screenshot shows us how the PRICE excel function is used to price a bond.
+The following screenshot shows us how the PRICE Excel function prices a bond.

 So the Final Result will be :

-- For the purpose of computation, Excel’s Date format is linear or sequential.
-Basically, that means that the default value 1 refers to 1st January 1900, so 2 would ideally be the following day i.e. 2nd January 1900.
+- For computation, Excel’s Date format is linear or sequential.
+That means the default value 1 refers to 1st January 1900, so 2 would ideally be the following day, i.e. 2nd January 1900.

-- All the variables passed as Settlement, frequency, maturity, and basis value should be valid integers i.e. they cannot be floating point numbers.
+- All the variables passed as Settlement, frequency, maturity, and basis value should be valid integers, i.e., floating-point numbers.

-- If the value passed as maturity or the day of settlement is not a rational date, in that case, the formula of PRICE would result in the #VALUE! error.
+- If the value passed as maturity or the day of settlement is not a rational date, in that case, the formula of PRICE will result in the #VALUE! error.

 - If rate < 0 or if Yld < 0 or redemption ≤ 0, then PRICE would return a #NUM! error.

-- If the value passed as a frequency in the formula of the PRICE function, is anything other than 4, 2 or 1, then PRICE function would return the #NUM! error as the end result.
+- If the value passed as a frequency in the formula of the PRICE function is anything other than 4, 2, or 1, then the PRICE function would return the #NUM! error as a result.

-- If the basis is greater than 4 or If the basis is less than 0, then the PRICE function would return the #NUM! error.
+- If the basis is greater than 4 or If the basis is less than 0, then the PRICE function will return the #NUM! error.

-- In the event that maturity value ≤ settlement value, in that case, a #NUM! the error would be returned by the PRICE function.
+- If maturity value ≤ settlement value, in that case, a #NUM! the PRICE function would return the error.

-Thus, it might also be a wise decision to enclose the PRICE function with an IFERROR function i.e. uses the PRICE function inside an IFERROR function in order to handle the various error cases that might arise in the Frequency, Basis, Settlement Value, etc.
+Thus, it might also be wise to enclose the PRICE function with an IFERROR function, i.e., use the PRICE function inside an IFERROR function to handle the various error cases that might arise in the Frequency, Basis, Settlement Value, etc.

 This has been a guide to PRICE in Excel.
-Here we discuss the PRICE Formula in Excel and how to use a PRICE Function in Excel along with practical examples and downloadable excel template.
+Here we discuss the Formula in Excel and how to use a PRICE Function in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –